The roar of the crowd on game day. We can’t wait to experience the energy and excitement of live sports again. There’s nothing else like it.

 If your venue provides concessions, take into consideration which items could be potential hotspots for a virus to spread.
 You may decide it’s safer to switch to one-time-use or digital menus, disposable cutlery, or remove shared condiment stations, for example.

 Your state may already require some kind of screening for sports teams, such as temperature checks or verbal confirmation of symptoms, prior to an employee’s daily shifts.
-Depending on your situation, screening staff and players may be sufficient, or you may want to consider screening your fans prior to entering your venue as well.
-This may be controversial in some areas, but remember that the health and safety of your team and fans is the highest priority.
+Depending on your situation, screening coaching staff and players may be sufficient, or you may want to consider screening your fans prior to entering your venue as well.
+Be sure you understand your state and local laws, and follow guidelines published by the CDC and your local health department for reopening.

-Do I need to invest in temperature scans?
+Do you need to invest in temperature scans?

 Fever is one of the telltale symptoms of COVID-19, so a temperature scan may help flag individuals who might have the illness before they enter your event.
 It won’t identify asymptomatic cases, but refusing entry to those with a high temperature can help prevent the spread of disease at your venue and reassure fans that it is safe to visit.